 This list of rights-of-way restrictions has been developed to answer the most frequently asked questions about property owner use of Duke Energy’s electric transmission rights of way.
 This list does not cover all restrictions or all possible situations.
-You should contact the Asset Protection Right-of-Way Specialist if you have additional concerns about the rights of way.
+You should contact the Asset Protection Specialist if you have additional concerns about the rights of way.
 This list of restrictions is subject to change at any time and without notice.
 Duke Energy reserves all rights conveyed to it by the right-of-way agreement applicable to the subject property.
-All activity within the rights of way shall be reviewed by an Asset Protection Right-of-Way Specialist to obtain prior written approval.
+All activity within the rights of way shall be reviewed by an Asset Protection specialist to obtain prior written approval.
 Engineering plans may be required.
-Compliance with the Duke Energy Right-of-Way Guidelines/Restrictions or approval of any plans by Duke Energy does not mean that the requirements of any local, county, state, or federal government or other applicable agency with governing authority have been satisfied.
+Compliance with the Duke Energy Rights-of-Way Guidelines/Restrictions or approval of any plans by Duke Energy does not mean that the requirements of any local, county, state, or federal government or other applicable agency with governing authority have been satisfied.

 - Structures, buildings, manufactured/mobile homes, satellite systems, swimming pools (any associated equipment and decking), graves, billboards, dumpsters, signs, wells, deer stands, retaining walls, septic systems or tanks (whether above or below ground), debris of any type, flammable material, building material, wrecked or disabled vehicles and all other objects (whether above or below ground) which, in Duke Energy’s opinion interferes with the electric transmission right of way, are not allowed within the right-of-way limits.
 Transformers, telephone/cable pedestals (and associated equipment), and fire hydrants are not allowed.
 Manholes, water valves, water meters, backflow preventers and irrigation heads are not permitted.
 Attachments to Duke Energy structures are prohibited.

 - Fences and gates shall not exceed 10 feet in height and shall be installed greater than 25 feet from poles, towers and guy anchors.
 Fences shall not parallel the centerline within the rights of way but may cross from one side to the other at any angle not less than 30 degrees with the centerline.
 If a fence crosses the rights of way, a gate (16 foot wide at each crossing) shall be installed by the property owner, per Duke Energy’s specifications.
-The property owner is required to install a Duke lock on the gate to insure access.
-Duke will supply a lock.
+The property owner is required to install a Duke Energy lock on the gate to ensure access.
+Duke Energy will supply a lock.

 - Grading (cuts or fill) shall be no closer than 25 feet from poles, towers, guys and anchors (except for parking areas, see paragraph 7) and the slope shall not exceed 4:1.
 Grading or filling near Duke Energy facilities, which will prevent free equipment access, or creates ground to conductor clearance violations, will not be permitted.
 Storage or stockpiling of dirt or any other material is prohibited.
 Sedimentation control, including re-vegetation, is required per state regulations.

-- Any drainage feature that allows water to pond, causes erosion, directs storm water toward the rights of way, or limits access to or around Duke Energy facilities is prohibited.
+- Any drainage feature that allows water to pond, causes erosion, directs stormwater toward the rights of way, or limits access to or around Duke Energy facilities is prohibited.

 - Contact Duke Energy prior to the construction of lakes, ponds, retention, or detention facilities, etc.